-\begin{proof}[Proof of Lemma \ref{lem:treemixing}] Let $r$ be the root and $s_r(t)$ be the separation distance from $r$.
-We begin with two claims. \begin{claim} There exists some $C<\infty$ such that $s_r(t)\leq n^{-10}$ for any $t\geq t_0:=C\log n$. \end{claim}\begin{poc}Let $Y_t$ be the distance from $X_t$ to the root $r$, where $X_t$ is a lazy random walk starting from $r$.
-Then $Y_t$ is a biased random walk (towards root (left) w.p. $1/6$, towards leaves (right) w.p. $2/6$ and stay put w.p. $1/2$) on ${0,\ldots, h-1}$ with reflecting barriers, and $Y_0 = 0$.
+\begin{pocd}{\ref{clm:treesep}} Let $Y_t$ be the distance from $X_t$ to the root $r$, where $X_t$ is a lazy random walk starting from $r$.
+Then $Y_t$ is a biased random walk (towards root (left) w.p. $1/6$, towards leaves (right) w.p. $2/6$ and stay put w.p. $1/2$) on the path ${0,\ldots, h-1}$ with reflecting barriers, and $Y_0 = 0$.
 Consider $Y'_t$ to be an independent random walk with the same transition matrix as $Y_t$ but starting from distribution $\mu$ that denotes the stationary distribution of the biased walk on the path.
 To couple the walks we assume that $Y'$ starts at a vertex $i>0$ (or else it has already met $Y$), then both walks move independently unless $Y'$ is next to $Y$ (thus to the right of it).
 In this case we sample $Y'$ first then if $Y'$ moves left then $Y$ stays put (and they meet) otherwise, $Y$ moves either left, right or stays with probabilities $1/5$, $2/5$ and $2/5$ respectively.